nelsonmorais/azure-iot/README.md

 - `bastion.azcli`: Creates the Bastion to provide access to the VM(s)
 - `acr.azcli`: Creates the Azure Container Registry
 - `acr-push-images`: Pulls / Tag / Pushes the docker images from public registeries to the ACR created here, the images are used by the IoT Edge simulator device
-- `iothub.azcli`: Creates the Azure IoT Hub and configures the Edge deployments of the system and simulated temperature modules
+- `iothub.azcli`: Creates the Azure IoT Hub, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes
 - `dps.azcli`: Creates the Azure Device Provisioning Service, configures the linked Iot Hub and sets up a Enrollment Group
 - `vm-edge-simulator.azcli`: Creates the VM to simulate the IoT Edge device
-- `tsi.azcli`: Creates the Time Series Insigths
+- `tsi.azcli`: Creates the Time Series Insigths, configures the IoT Hub consumer group for TSI and adds the IoT Hubs as an event source for TSI

 ## Other files details
 - `readme.md`: This file